elm-tooling/elm-tooling-cli/README.md

 - …you can automatically get the correct elm and elm-format versions, in the terminal and in your editor (whichever editor it is)
 - …collaborators on your project can get the correct versions
-- …your CI and build pipeplines can get the correct versions
+- …your CI and build pipelines can get the correct versions

 (…with the help of tools that read `elm.tooling.json`.)